-From SMART to SMARTER marketing objectives
+From SMART to SMARTER digital marketing objectives

-When identifying specific marketing objectives to support your long-term goals, it is common practice to apply the widely used SMART mnemonic.
+When identifying specific digital marketing objectives to support your long-term goals, it is common practice to apply the widely used SMART mnemonic.
 You will know that SMART is used to assess the suitability of objectives set to drive different strategies or the improvement of the full range of business processes.

 One of the main reasons that we called our site and service SMART Insights is because we wanted to help marketers succeed through using a more structured approach to planning to give more realistic targets they could be more confident of achieving.
 Using SMART objectives and then measuring them through properly customised analytics reports is a big part of how we hope to help too.